Program Overview

 Throughout the training year, workshops on various topics are presented by notable researchers and clinicians in their respective fields of psychology.
 These workshops are typically one to two days in length, and attendance is required.

 Supervision: Interns will be supervised by staff members throughout the training year.
 A licensed psychologist is available whenever an intern is providing services to a patient.
 Each rotation has a primary supervisor who is responsible for overall coordination of the intern's work.
 Interns will have a minimum of 2 hours of individual supervision per week with many more opportunities for informal supervision.
-In addition to clinical supervision, all interns are offered a year-long preceptor.
-The preceptor's role is to assist the intern in his/her development as a psychologist.
-The preceptor serves as a confidential helper and guide to stimulate professional development and optimize the internship training experience.

 Application and Selection